-Are you ready to relive Simba’s journey to adulthood in The Lion King and witness the ongoing eternal battle between the dark and light sides of the Force in Star Wars?
-Disney+ is here, and for the uninitiated, it is Disney’s exclusive streaming service that’ll be your portal to the Magic Kingdom’s best and most beloved properties.
+Are you ready to relive Simba’s journey to adulthood in The Lion King or witness the ongoing eternal battle between the light and dark sides of the Force?
+Disney+ is here, and for the uninitiated, it will grant you access to the Magic Kingdom’s most beloved properties.

-Before you can get going on your binge sessions, you’ll need to sign up for a Disney+ account and figure out which devices you’ll be watching all of this on.
+Before you can binge the best movies and shows on Disney+, however, you’ll need to sign up for an account and figure out which devices you’ll be watching on.
 Fear not: The process is quick and painless, and we’ll lay it out for you right here.

 How to get Disney+

 There are a few different options for securing your Disney+ subscription, though the most popular starting point will be theDisney offers to all new subscribers.
 That should give you enough time to evaluate the service and determine whether you want to continue.

 First, head to the Disney+ website (available via the links above) or download the Disney+ app on your smartphone, tablet, or smart TV device.
 Next, hit the Free Trial button, create your account, and enter your payment information.
 Before long, you’ll have access to Disney+ for a full week for free.